mobile-devices/ruby-agents-sdk/docs/to_user/Developer_ruby_guide.md

 #### General guide-line :

 * You receive the messages into the initial.rb, you shall include your code into some sub .rb file into the lib folder.
-* Do your agent stateless
+* Do your agent stateless, global variables are stricly forbidden.
 * To configure the dynamic channel used by this agent, go and edit config/dynamic_channel.yml
 * If you need additional gems, edit the GemFile and require them here
-* Remember to complete the README.md
+* Remember to complete your README.md
 * To write some log, use the @logger object (class Logger)